NHERI-SimCenter/SimCenterBootcamp2025/sphynx/source/help.rst

 Questions, Issues
 *****************

-If you have questions related to setup, assignments, material presented please post them on the |messageBoard|.
+If you have questions related to setup, assignments, material presented please post them on the github |messageBoard| page.